Barcelona, Spain

 La Barceloneta is the seaside neighborhood, where you can take a walk along the beach, where you will enjoy people watching and feeling the Mediterranean Sea breeze.
 You will also see rich architecture in the area.
 It's also a great place to jog, bike ride or rollerblade along the beach.

 If you are looking for places to eat around this area, there are many options.
-I really enjoyed the food at FOC BCN, it was delicious!
+I really enjoyed the food and drinks at FOC BCN, it was delicious!
+I have been to this restaurant like 3 or 4 times.
+I always return here!

 Fun exploring

-While in Barcelona, you can miss the amazing and unique architecture work from Antoni Gaudi.
+Back in Barcelona, you can 't miss the amazing and unique architecture work from Antoni Gaudi.
 The still-incomplete Sagrada Família, is the most-visited monument in Spain.
 I'd highly recommend to purchase tickets online before planning a visit.

 If you are around the Sagrada Familia and get a little hungry, pass by "Paisano Cafe", it's an Italian place, very casual, with amazing food.
 The service is excellent and you will be happy to do a stop here.